skwerel/WTACAirDoctrine/KnightCerts.md

 IF YOU HAVE HORNETS OR LOLPODS
 - Thermals
 - Ammo Capacity Rank 2

-IF YOU DON'T HAVE HORNETS OR LOLPODS
-- Afterburner Tanks (preferably quick recharge), if you haven't already bought it

 - Engie Tool Rank 3
 - Engie Passive (Aircraft Synergy) Rank 1